 In the next few minutes, we will show how to Wire your money if you have your savings in Tangerine and we will also recommend the three best services to save money and minimize stress.

 Let’s dive in.

 Disclosure: This post contains affiliate links and potential savings on transfers if you use some of the links!
 For more information, see my disclosures here.

-First here’s the basics:
+First here are the basics:

-Tangerine, formerly ING Direct and now owned by Scotiabank, offers fee-free high-interest savings and checking accounts as well as cards, investment and loan products to Canadian residents.
+Tangerine, formerly ING Direct and now owned by Scotiabank, offers fee-free high-interest savings and checking accounts as well as cards, investment, and loan products to Canadian residents.